Marion Metal Products

 Marion Hydropaka

 As advanced as the Marion Refuse Compressor was for the 1930s, it was very quickly replaced by the Hydropaka, which substituted fluid power for the screws and chains of the previous model.
 Unfortunately, the inner workings of Hydropaka are not currently known.
 It was a hydraulic powered, side load packer, but the type of cylinder(s) used and their arrangement within the body are not shown in contemporary Marion literature, and patent information remains equally elusive.
+There is circumstantial evidence that the Hydropaka is derived from the 1940 Municipal Kompaka second-generation side loader (see below and also the links at the end of this page).

 The new body was available in standard sizes of 9 or 12 cubic yards, capacities much better suited for collection of bulkier material.
 Even larger sizes could be had by special order.
 Hydropaka was on the market by 1945, and possibly as early as 1940-41, though the earlier date is subject to confirmation.
 In either case, it marks another advance in technology for Marion; an all-hydraulic side load packer, a full decade or more ahead of the 1955 E-Z Pack.